google/koladata/docs/api_reference.md

   # 6

 Args:
   v: The view to get the attribute from.
-Can also be a Python primitive, which
-    will be automatically boxed into a view, but most likely raise an exception afterwards, unless it is None.
   attr_name: The name of the attribute to get.
   default: When specified, if the attribute value is None or getting the
     attribute raises AttributeError, this value will be used instead.</code></pre>